 Or if you only have a balcony or front porch then you can enclose that with some chicken wire or even just some window screen mesh.
 Which kitty doesn’t like a screened-in porch?

-If you can’t or don’t want to build a catio structure yourself then you could consider buying one of these free-standing mesh pieces on Amazon.
-They are pretty inexpensive.
+If you can’t or don’t want to build a catio structure yourself then you could consider buying one.

-You can purchase one of the above options and connect them to the house with a pet door and tunnel the way I did.
-Check out my blog post about building a cat tunnel.
-It’s actually super easy.
+You can purchase one of the below enclosure options and connect them to the house with a pet door and tunnel the way I did.
+Check out my blog post about how to build an outdoor cat tunnel.
+It’s actually easier than it sounds.

-I also love this company HERE that has really great large premade affordable options.
+I also love this company Omlet Catios that sells really great premade large outdoor cat enclosures.